GStreamer/gstreamer/markdown/design/scheduling.md

     has to operate in chain mode.

-  - identity chan only work chain based and so filesrc creates a thread to push data to identity.
+  - identity chan only work chain based and so filesrc creates a thread to push data to it.